acirtep/smart-meter-data-analysis/README.md

 Data versioning with postgres and python

 This repo is used to detail what data versioning is.
+Never provide connection details in a git repo.
+The ones provided here are to be used only while playing on your local system.

 1. Run `docker-compose up --build`
 2. Run demo.py inside the python app container: